Ullapool Community Trust

 Ayrshire Food from Ayrshire Folk are securing the asset of the recently closed rural school to develop a farm shop, café and shared community space to regenerate this remote and vulnerable rural area.
 We led on the research and used this to construct a complex business plan for a facility to meet local needs while running a sustainable commercial business.

 The organisation has now achieved a fully costed business plan to back up an asset transfer and a road map on how to operate what could be a highly risky rural business.

 Kingdom Off Road Motorcycling Club

 Based in Fife, this motocross Club has exciting ambitions to develop a one-of-a-kind indoor facility for its members.
-We began working with the Club in 2013 to scope out their ideas and carry out some early needs analysis.
-We undertook full community and commercial research including financial viability and potential facility design.
-Leading on from this work, we worked with the Club to develop a full business plan.
-The group recognised that it needed to upskill and demonstrate its ability to deliver projects successfully.
-With our help, the group secured funding to run an innovative pilot programme to build experience and test out its programmes.
+We began working with the Club in 2013 initially to scope out ideas and carry out some early research.
+This led to feasibility funding and a full business plan.
+During this phase, the group recognised it needed to build its capacity and pilot some ideas and with our help, they secured funding to run an innovative test programme.
 They worked with us again to evaluate that programme and on the back of that, secured funding to run a 2 year project.
 Growth has been significant over the last year: the Club now employs its first full time Development Officer and has a fast growing membership.
 In recent months, they attracted SportScotland investment to develop the coaching aspects of the Club.

 With our support, the Club has been transformed over the last 5 years: the trustees have the confidence and skills needed to lead the organisation, there is core funding in place to deliver activities and now, paid staff to ensure the Club is managed well day to day.
 The Club is also better connected and able to access a range of support from other programmes and organisations where needed.

 The Crook Inn